 Risk Management Committee - A Risk Committee is established and is not fully functioning.
+The reason therefore is the vacancy of the Chairperson of the Committee.
 The scheduled meetings could not take place due to the outbreak of the Covid-19 pandemic.

 Rescheduling will take place after the outbreak of the pandemic.
 This Committee is sitting quarterly and forward their reports to the Audit Committee after perusing by the Acting Municipal Manager.
 The Head of this Unit reports directly to the Acting Municipal Manager.
 See Strategic Risk Register below: